 For these kinds of cases, also we can apply a CLEAN function to clean our data.
 So now, let us go ahead and apply a CLEAN function to our telephone numbers.

 After applying the CLEAN function to our data, it converted to numbers, i.e., from special font characters to normal characters.
 So the final output will occur by dragging cell B2 :

 Applying the CLEAN function removes formatting associated with numbers and replaces it with text formatting.
 We must use the VALUE formula before the CLEAN function to retain the number format.

 So the output will be :

 The final output will occur by dragging cell B2 :

 So, the VALUE function helps convert our supplied value to a number format.
 This is how CLEAN can be vital in cleaning our messy data into beautiful, presentable data.

 - CLEAN Function in Excel can remove 0 to 32 7-bit ASCll code characters from the list.

 - CLEAN Function available in Excel 2003 and later versions.

 This has been a guide to CLEAN in Excel.
-Here we discuss the CLEAN Formula in Excel and How to use CLEAN Function in Excel along with an examples and downloadable excel template.
-You may also look at these useful functions in excel –
+Here we discuss how to use CLEAN Function in Excel, examples, and a downloadable Excel template.
+You may also look at these useful functions in Excel –